Alfresco/docs-alfresco/microsoft-azure/latest/install/index.md

 Use this information to upgrade the Azure Connector from a previous version for Tomcat-based deployments only.

-1. Stop the Alfresco Content Services server.
+1. Stop the Content Services server.

 2. Navigate to the root directory of your installation.